eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 These values are ordered from returning the least information ("ERROR"; errors only) to the most information ("ALL"; all details).

 To view troubleshooting logs, open the output panel and select **COBOL Language Support** from the drop-down menu.

-## Known Issues

-- If you do not have Java on your workstation, COBOL Language Support uses the native binary (engine.exe) to execute.
-If your environment does not allow engine.exe to execute, contact your system administrator to add an exception for engine.exe.
-- Double-byte character sets and the DBCS compiler option are not supported.